Cannabis in Jamaica

 Cannabis in Jamaica is illegal, but possession of small amounts was reduced to a petty offence in 2015.
 Cannabis is locally known as ganja, and internationally cannabis consumption plays a prominent role in the nation's public image, being tied to cultural touchstones such as Rastafari and reggae music.
 Ganja tourists have been welcomed in the 21st century.

 History

 Cannabis was introduced to Jamaica in the 1850s–1860s by import from licensed businesses often run by Indian Jewish families in the Bengal region of India (also now Bangladesh/West Bengal) for consumption by indentured servants from India during British rule of both nations; many of the terms used in cannabis culture in Jamaica are based on Indian terms, including the term ganja.

 Prohibition

-Cannabis – then called "Indian Hemp" – was banned in Jamaica under the 1913 Ganja Law, supported by the white elites and the Council of Evangelical Churches in Jamaica.
+Cannabis – then called "Indian Hemp" – was banned in Jamaica under the 1913 Ganja Law, supported by the Council of Evangelical Churches in Jamaica.
 The laws were gradually tightened over time, with academics noting that the harsh 1941 and 1961 restrictions occurred during periods where the authorities feared unrest in the lower classes.